One-paragraph summary

 What we don't accept

-- Equity, advisory roles, or paid consulting for staff with any supplement brand, retailer, or CMO active in India.
+- Equity, advisory roles, or paid consulting for staff with any supplement brand, retailer, or CMO active in India — without a filed disclosure.

 What we do accept

 - Independent grants from non-industry science-communication funders.
-Currently one active: a 2024–2026 grant from the Wellcome-funded India Science Media Centre.
-Letter of agreement is published on request.
+One active grant: 2024–2026 from the Wellcome-funded India Science Media Centre.
+Letter of agreement available on request.

 - Speaking fees from non-industry conferences (academic, public health).
 Disclosed individually below.

 - Book royalties for a forthcoming title by Aarav Subramanian on supplement labelling.
-The book is not promoted on Naked Compound and reviews of titles in the same space will note the conflict.
+The book is not promoted on Naked Compound.

 Active disclosures

-The following are the only outside relationships any contributor to Naked Compound holds as of the version date above:
+The following are all outside relationships held by Naked Compound and its contributors as of the version date above.
+The sponsorship rows are marked New · v5.0.

 |---|---|---|---|